 Town of South Arkansas — one name, two towns.

-Tenderfoot Trail Real Thriller — from Colorado Highways, April 1922
+Tenderfoot Trail is a Real Thriller — from Colorado Highways, April 1922

 Hermit of Arbor Villa – Frank E. Gimlett, author of the 9-volume epic, Over Trails of Yesterday, and Salida’s Santa Claus.